bojko108/mobile-tile-server/README.md

 ```

 Where `PORT` is set in application settings.
 In settings, you must specify a directory, where the files are stored.
 This directory is used as a root for the server.
 All files in that directory (including subdirectories) will be accessible from the server.
-If you have map tiles stored in `/storage/9016-4EF8/OfflineTiles/Plovdiv/{z}_{x}_{y}.png`, you can set the root directory to: `/storage/9016-4EF8/OfflineTiles`.
+If you have map tiles stored in your memory card on address `/storage/9016-4EF8/OfflineTiles/Plovdiv/{z}_{x}_{y}.png`, you can set the root directory to: `/storage/9016-4EF8/OfflineTiles`.
 Then in order to access this map just start the service and navigate to:

 ```
 http://localhost:1886/Plovdiv/{z}_{x}_{y}.png